Questionnaire: Are You Entitled To An Annulment?

 |Did you fail to meet the legal requirements for marriage (e.g., no blood tests, witnesses, etc.)?||Yes _____ No _____|

 Annulments require a very specific set of circumstances and may not be available to many couples looking to split up.
-Whether you are asserting that your partner was married to someone else at the time of your marriage, was too young to marry, or otherwise, a good idea is to speak with a divorce lawyer before proceeding.
-A local divorce lawyer will explain the annulment laws in your state and even provide you with a free case review.
+Contact a local family law lawyer who can explain the annulment laws in your state and assess if you qualify for an annulment.